Azure/Mission-Critical-Online/docs/reference-implementation/Getting-Started.md

 ## Overview

-The process to deploy AlwaysOn is comprised of the following steps:
+The process to deploy Azure Mission-Critical is comprised of the following steps:

 1) Create an [Azure DevOps organization and project](#create-a-new-azure-devops-project)
-1) Generate your own repository based on the [AlwaysOn GitHub template](https://github.com/Azure/Mission-Critical-Foundational-Online/generate) repository
+1) Generate your own repository based on the [Azure Mission-Critical GitHub template](https://github.com/Azure/Mission-Critical-Online/generate) repository
 1) Import [deployment pipelines](#3-import-deployment-pipelines)
 1) Create [Service Principals](#4-create-azure-service-principal) for each individual Azure subscription
 1) Create [Service Connections](#5-create-azure-service-connections) in Azure DevOps